-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 Why is it that the greatest country in the world only has two parties?

 Actually America has a ton of them.
 There's the Green Party, the Libertarian Party, the Socialist Workers Party, even something called the Legal Marijuana Now Party.
 But for pretty much all of its history, the US has always had just two dominant parties that compete for the White House.
 These days it's the Democrats and Republicans.
 In middle of the 19th century, it was the Democrats and the Whigs.
 It's primarily because of America's winner-take-all elections.
-In other countries 20% of the vote means you get some seats in parliament.
+In other countries, 20% of the vote means you get some seats in parliament.
 In America, you get a sympathetic pat on the back and a "you'll get 'em next time" pep talk.

 Is it true Americans don't directly vote for President?

 The election is determined by this mysterious thing called the Electoral College.
 Yeah, we were shocked when we learned this in our grade school civics classes too.
-It's complicated, so stay with us -
+It's complicated, so stay with us:

 - The Electoral College is a group of people appointed by each party